Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Proposed Methods

-We evaluated this mask segmentation over a test dataset of 1,000 samples, using the ground truth masks as a reference.
-The region (J) and boundary (F) measures \cite{Perazzi2016ABenchmarkDataset} are 0.975 and 0.997, respectively, showing excellent reliability in tracking the soft finger's spatial deformation masks in a markerless way.
-In applications, we found that XMem's mask tracking of the STN's deformation is not limited to the Dynamic States but also applicable to the Static States of the STN.
+We evaluated this mask segmentation on a test dataset of 1,000 samples, using the ground-truth masks as a reference.
+The region (J) and boundary (F) measures \citep{Perazzi2016ABenchmarkDataset} are 0.975 and 0.997, respectively, showing excellent reliability in tracking the soft finger's spatial deformation masks in a markerless way.
+In applications, we found that XMem's mask-tracking of the STN's deformation is not limited to Dynamic States but also applies to Static States.
 We successfully implemented markerless and real-time deformation tracking of the STN whenever our proposed architecture is enabled, alleviating the need for artificial markers reported in previous VBDeformP literature.
-This process can also be used to detect the occurrence of a contact event, which will be further elaborated upon in the Results section.
+This process can also be used to detect the occurrence of a contact event, as further elaborated in the Results section.